-- 1. Due to his or her illness, including an absence for the benefit of the pupil's mental or behavioral health.
-The state board shall update its illness verification regulations, as necessary, to account for including a pupil's absence for the benefit of the pupil's mental or behavioral health within the scope of this paragraph. - 2.
+- 1. Due to his or her illness. - 2.
 Due to quarantine under the direction of a county/city health officer. - 3.
 For the purpose of having medical, dental, optometric, or chiropractic services rendered. - 4.
-For the purpose of attending the funeral services of a member of the pupil's immediate family, so long as the absence is not more than one day if the service is conducted in California; not more than three days if outside California. - 5.
-For justifiable personal reasons, including, but not limited to, an appearance in court, attendance at a funeral service, observance of a holiday or ceremony of the pupil's religion, attendance at a religious retreat, attendance at an employment conference, or attendance at an educational conference on the legislative or judicial process offered by a nonprofit organization, when the pupil's absence is requested in writing by the parent or guardian and approved by the principal or a designated representative pursuant to uniform standards established by the governing board of the school district.
+For the purpose of attending the funeral services of a member of his or her immediate family, so long as the absence is not more than one day if the service is conducted in California; not more than three days if outside California - 5.
+For justifiable personal reasons, including, but not limited to an observance of a religious holiday or ceremony, an appearance in court, attendance at a funeral service, religious retreat, an employment conference, the pupil's naturalization ceremony to become a United States citizen, or an educational conference on the legislative or judicial process offered by a nonprofit organization when the pupil's absence is requested in writing by the parent or guardian and approved by the principal or a designated representative pursuant to uniform standards established by the governing board.